On a family of unitary representations of mapping class groups

 \subsubsection{Generalized Thurston measures on $\MF(S)$}

-The space of measured foliations $\MF(S)$ of $S$ is the set of equivalence classes of transversal measured (singular) foliations on $S$.
-Using train tracks, one can show that $\MF(S)$ has a piecewise linear integral structure such that $\M(S)$ acts on it as automorphisms (that is, preserve this piecewise linear integral structure)\cite{Thurston1979}.
-Therefore, in the local PL coordinates, $\M(S)$ acts as linear transformations.
+The space of measured foliations $\MF(S)$ of a surface $S$ is the set of equivalence classes of transversal measured (singular) foliations on $S$.
+Using train tracks, one can show that $\MF(S)$ has a piecewise linear integral structure such that $\M(S)$ acts on it as automorphisms (that is, preserves this piecewise linear integral structure)\cite{Thurston1979}.
+Therefore, in such local PL coordinates, $\M(S)$ acts as linear transformations.

-A consequence of this PL structure is that $\MF(S)$ can be equipped with a $\M(S)-$invariant measure $\mu_{Th}$, called {\it the Thurston measure}.
-Moreover, this measure can be generalized to obtain a family of locally finite, ergodic $\M(S)-$invariant measures $\mu^{[(\cal{R}, \gamma)]}_{Th}$ on $\MF(S)$ which will be called the {\it generalized Thurston measures} and those measures are classified by the following theorem: \begin{theorem}[Hamenst\"adt\cite{Hamenstadt09},Lindenstrauss-Mirzakhani\cite{Lindenstrauss-Mirzakhani08}] Any locally finite $\M(S)-$invariant ergodic measure on $\MF(S)$, up to a constant multiple, is one of $\mu^{[(\cal{R}, \gamma)]}_{Th}$. \end{theorem}
+A consequence of this PL structure is that $\MF(S)$ can be equipped with a $\M(S)-$invariant measure $\mu_{Th}$, called {\it the Thurston measure} on $\MF(S)$.
+Moreover, this measure can be generalized to obtain a family of locally finite, ergodic $\M(S)-$invariant measures $\mu^{[(\cal{R}, \gamma)]}_{Th}$ on $\MF(S)$ for complete pairs $(\mathcal{R}, \gamma)$, which will be called {\it generalized Thurston measures}.
+We present a brief summary of the construction of generalized Thurston measures $\mu^{[(\cal{R}, \gamma)]}_{Th}$ according to \cite{Lindenstrauss-Mirzakhani08}.